dotnetricardo/MiniProfilerInterceptor/README.md

 </system.webServer>
 ```

-2-Add the start and stop code for the profiler on Global.asax:
+2- Add the start and stop code for the profiler on Global.asax:
 ```
  protected void Application_BeginRequest()
  {